Intel wins second phase of contract to help Pentagon develop chips

 "There's no one else with the mix of technology that they have in the United States," he said.
 "Packaging is a big win for them."

+Swan said that global market access was "very important" to helping Intel generate the cash needed to build chip factories, called "fabs" in the industry.

+"We make money, we take that money, and we reinvest predominantly here, in fabs in the U.S. and in research and development," he said.

-(Reporting by Stephen Nellis in San Francisco and Mike Stone in Washington; Editing by Greg Mitchell and Lisa Shumaker)
+(Reporting by Stephen Nellis in Chandler, Arizona and Mike Stone in Washington; Editing by Greg Mitchell, Lisa Shumaker and David Gregorio)

 ((Stephen.Nellis@thomsonreuters.com; (415) 344-4934;))